 They worked really well for allowing us to help get things set but the kids still got to pull the trigger.
 You load the tubes with mentos and the screw them on to the top of a bottle of soda.

 Once you are set, you pull the tab and the mentos drop into the soda.
 This gives you a chance to leave the immediate area before you have a soda fountain.

 Of course the boys couldn’t help but try to catch some in their mouths.
 And jump on the bottles.
 And be boys.

 It was a hoot watching them.
 Hopefully no parents were too mad over their sticky child.

 A couple days ahead of time we made and decorated some science sugar cookies.
 I already had a test tube and Erlenmeyer flask cookie cutter (you can get similar ones from Amazon here.)

 We made my go-to sugar cookie dough, with the exception of the flavoring.
 He wanted to choose and went with maple.
 We thought he might have been a bit heaving handed adding the maple flavoring, but I have to say they turned out pretty tasty!

 Of course we decorated them with royal icing.
 We kept it pretty simple as we had to whip out a bunch of them on a weeknight.
 I think they turned out pretty cute anyway.

-We had been planning on doing an erlenmeyer flask cupcake cake up until the last week.
+We had been planning on doing an Erlenmeyer flask cupcake cake until the last week.
 Then Little Dude decided he wanted solar system cupcakes.

 He had colored a solar system mobile we happened to find at the dollar store.
 So we hung that above the cupcakes.